-- Discretionary Access Control (DAC) A means of restricting access to objects based on the identity of subjects and/or groups to which they belong.
+- Defense-in-Depth (DID) A security design strategy whereby layers of protection are utilized to establish an adequate security posture for an IT system. - Discretionary Access Control (DAC) A means of restricting access to objects based on the identity of subjects and/or groups to which they belong.
 Those controls are discretionary in the sense that a subject with a certain access permission is capable of passing that permission (perhaps indirectly) on to any other subject. - Embedded Cryptographic Module On that is built as an integral part of a larger and more general surrounding system (i.e., one that is not easily removable from the surrounding system). - Enclave A collection of entities under the control of a single authority and having a homogeneous security policy.
 They may be logical, or may be based on physical location and proximity. - Entity A subject, object, user or another IT device, which interacts with TOE objects, data, or resources. - External IT entity Any trusted Information Technology (IT) product or system, outside of the TOE, which may, in accordance with the TSP, perform an operation. - Identity A representation (e.g., a string) uniquely identifying an authorized user, which can either be the full or abbreviated name of that user or a pseudonym. - Integrity A security policy pertaining to the corruption of data and TSF mechanisms. - Integrity label A security attribute that represents the integrity level of a subject or an object.
-Integrity labels are used by the OTE as the basis for mandatory integrity control decisions. - Integrity level The combination of a hierarchical level and an optional set of nonhierarchical categories that represent the integrity of data. - Intrusion Any set of actions that attempt to compromise the integrity, confidentiality or availability of a resource. - Intrusion Detection Pertaining to techniques which attempt to detect intrusion into an IT System by observation of actions, security logs, or audit data.
-Detection of break-ins or attempts either manually or via software expert systems that operate on logs or other information available on the network. - Intrusion Detection System (IDS) A combination of sensing capabilities, scanning capabilities, and Analyzers that monitor an IT System for activity that may inappropriately affect the IT System's assets and react appropriately. - Intrusion Detection System Analyzer (Analyzer) -- The component of an IDS that accepts data from sensing capabilities and scanning capabilities and other IT System resources, and then applies analytical processes and information to derive conclusions about intrusions (past, present, or future).
+Integrity labels are used by the OTE as the basis for mandatory integrity control decisions. - Integrity level The combination of a hierarchical level and an optional set of nonhierarchical categories that represent the integrity of data.

+Intrusion - Any set of actions that attempt to compromise the integrity, confidentiality or availability of a resource.

+Intrusion Detection - Pertaining to techniques which attempt to detect intrusion into an IT System by observation of actions, security logs, or audit data.
+Detection of break-ins or attempts either manually or via software expert systems that operate on logs or other information available on the network.

+Intrusion Detection System (IDS) - A combination of Sensing capabilities, Scanners, and Analyzing capabilities that monitor an IT System for activity that may inappropriately affect the IT System's assets and react appropriately.

+Intrusion Detection System Analyzer (Analyzing capability) - The component of an IDS that accepts data from Sensing capabilities and Scanners and other IT System resources, and then applies analytical processes and information to derive conclusions about intrusions (past, present, or future).

-- Intrusion Detection System Data (IDS data) Data collected and produced by the IDS functions.
-This could include digital signatures, policies, permissions, and IDS audit data. - Intrusion Detection System sensing capability (sensing capability) -- The component of an IDS that collects real-time events that may be indicative of vulnerabilities in or misuse of IT resources. - Multilevel The ability to simultaneously handle (e.g., share, process) multiple levels of data, while allowing users at different sensitivity levels to access the system concurrently.
-The system permits each user to access only the data to which they are authorized access. - Named Object An object that exhibits all of the following characteristics: - The object may be used to transfer information between subjects of differing user identities within the TSF. - Subjects in the TOE must be able to request a specific instance of the object. - The name used to refer to a specific instance of the object must exist in a context that potentially allows subjects with different user identities to require the same instance of the object. - Non-Repudiation A security policy pertaining to providing one or more of the following:
+Intrusion Detection System Data (IDS data) - Data collected and produced by the IDS functions.
+This could include digital signatures, policies, permissions, and IDS audit data.

+Intrusion Detection System Sensor (Sensing capability) - The component of an IDS that collects real-time events that may be indicative of vulnerabilities in or misuse of IT resources.

+Multilevel - The ability to simultaneously handle (e.g., share, process) multiple levels of data, while allowing users at different sensitivity levels to access the system concurrently.
+The system permits each user to access only the data to which they are authorized access.

+Named Object - An object that exhibits all of the following characteristics:

+- The object may be used to transfer information between subjects of differing user identities within the TSF. - Subjects in the TOE must be able to request a specific instance of the object. - The name used to refer to a specific instance of the object must exist in a context that potentially allows subjects with different user identities to require the same instance of the object.

+Non-Repudiation - A security policy pertaining to providing one or more of the following: